aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.6.rst.txt

 Friendly SyntaxError tracebacks - in English
 =============================================

-Friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
+Friendly aims to provide friendlier feedback when an exception is raised than what is done by Python.
 This file contains only examples of SyntaxError and its sub-classes.
-Ideally, an example of each case handled by friendly-traceback should be included here.
+Some tests may appear to be repetitive to a human reader but they are may be included to ensure more complete test coverage..

 .. note::